 CRO analytics helps businesses learn why their websites are (or aren’t) converting.
-Discover 14 unique reports on Google Analytics that help you monitor your conversions.
+These 14 Google Analytics reports help you monitor and optimize your conversion rate.

-Start by taking a look at the number of conversions you’re getting by device category.
-To find this (and the next few reports), you’ll need to have conversion goals set up in your Google Analytics account.
+To find this report (and the next few reports), you’ll need to have conversion goals set up in your Google Analytics account.
 This will let you see the number of conversions and total revenue generated in each of these report types.

-To access Conversions by device category, open up Google Analytics.
-In the left hand sidebar, you’ll click Reports > Tech > Overview > Users by Device category.
+To access conversions by device category, open Google Analytics.
+In the left sidebar, click Reports > Tech > Overview > Users by Device category.

-You’re greeted with the overall performance of the three different device categories — desktop, mobile, and tablet.
-And once you have conversion data set up in your tool, you can refer to the Conversions and Total revenue columns to see what your numbers look like.
+Once you have conversion data set up in your analytics tool, you can refer to the Conversions and Total revenue columns to see what your numbers look like.

 If you’re generating a lot of conversions on desktop but next to none on mobile, this could indicate that something is wrong with your mobile checkout or signup process.

-The results were remarkable: The conversion rate on mobile devices increased by a whopping 25% during the holiday season over the previous year.
+The results?
+The conversion rate on mobile devices increased by a whopping 25% during the holiday season over the previous year.

 2. Conversions by browser